radareorg/radare2-book/introduction/basic_debugger_session.md

 Use F7 or `s` to step into and F8 or `S` to step over.

-With the `c` key you will toggle the cursor mode and being able to select range of bytes to nop them or set breakpoints using the `F2` key.
+With the `c` key you can toggle the cursor mode to enable the selection of a range of bytes to nop them or set breakpoints using the `F2` key.

 In the visual mode you can enter commands with `:` to dump buffer contents like